How Much Does a Split Rail Fence Cost in 2025?

 Split Rail Fence Cost by Material

-While most wooden split rail fences cost between $15 and $35 per linear foot, certain types of wood (and other types of materials) can increase this cost to $45 or more per linear foot.
+While most wooden split rail fences cost between $15.50 and $39 per linear foot, certain types of wood (and other types of materials) can increase this cost to $45 or more per linear foot.
+Here are some common fence materials and their average costs, including installation.

 Fence MaterialAverage Cost per Linear Foot (Installed)